limbernie/limbernie.github.io/_posts/2020-01-18-player-htb-walkthrough.md

 Sneaky bastards!

 The string ending with `c` issues a JWT for access.
-There\'s something interesting going on with the payload.
+There's something interesting going on with the payload.

 <a class="image-popup">
 ![655fd5fb.png](/assets/images/posts/player-htb-walkthrough/655fd5fb.png)